uc-cdis/metadata-service/docs/config_agg_mds.md

 ### Advanced filtering

 The Gen3 metadata-service supports filtering as described in the documentation.
-The Gen3 Adapter allows a filter option to be configed which is passed to the MDS.
-Specific studies can be pulled from the MDS by defining the filters.
+The Gen3 Adapter supports a filtering option which is passed to the MDS.
+This way, specific studies that match only the filters will be pulled from the MDS.
 The filters are part of the config setting:
 ```json lines
       "config": {